douglasgreen/outlines/computing/programming_languages/javascript.md

 ### 2. Making HTTP Requests

 -   XMLHttpRequest Object: This is a JavaScript object that allows you to make network requests to retrieve data from a server.
-It\'s used in AJAX (Asynchronous JavaScript and XML) to perform these operations asynchronously.
+It's used in AJAX (Asynchronous JavaScript and XML) to perform these operations asynchronously.
 -   Fetch API: A modern alternative to XMLHttpRequest, providing a more powerful and flexible feature set for making HTTP requests.
 It uses Promises, making it easier to write asynchronous code.
 -   HTTP Methods: Common methods include GET (retrieve data), POST (send data to the server), PUT (update data), and DELETE (remove data).

 ### 3. Handling Responses and Errors

 -   Processing Responses: Once a request is made, your code needs to handle the response.
 This involves checking the status of the response and then parsing the data, often in JSON format.
--   Error Handling: It\'s crucial to implement error handling for failed HTTP requests.
+-   Error Handling: It's crucial to implement error handling for failed HTTP requests.
 This could be due to network issues, server problems, or invalid data.
 Using try-catch blocks or .catch() with Promises can effectively manage errors.

 ### 4. Working with JSON

--   JSON (JavaScript Object Notation): A lightweight data-interchange format that\'s easy for humans to read and write and for machines to parse and generate.
-It\'s commonly used in web applications for data exchange.
+-   JSON (JavaScript Object Notation): A lightweight data-interchange format that's easy for humans to read and write and for machines to parse and generate.
+It's commonly used in web applications for data exchange.
 -   Parsing JSON: When you receive a JSON response, you need to parse it to convert the JSON text into a JavaScript object.
 This is done using `JSON.parse()`.
 -   Stringifying JSON: To send data to a server, you may need to convert JavaScript objects into JSON strings using `JSON.stringify()`.

 ### Practical Example in JavaScript

-Here\'s a basic example of how you might use the Fetch API to make a GET request to a RESTful service and process the response:
+Here's a basic example of how you might use the Fetch API to make a GET request to a RESTful service and process the response:

     fetch('https://api.example.com/data')
       .then(response => {